jruby/activerecord-jdbc-adapter/README.md

 You'll need JRuby >= **1.6.8** (we recommend using the latest and greatest of JRubies) thus Java >= **1.6** is mandatory.

-** This README and master targets (an unreleased) AR-JDBC 1.4 please use the [1-3-stable](https://github.com/jruby/activerecord-jdbc-adapter/tree/1-3-stable) branch for the current stable 1.3.x releases **
+**This README and master targets (an unreleased) AR-JDBC 1.4 please use the [1-3-stable](https://github.com/jruby/activerecord-jdbc-adapter/tree/1-3-stable) branch for the current stable 1.3.x releases.**

 The next release 1.4 aims to concentrate on internal refactoring and optimization.
 We're hoping to cover ActiveRecord **4.2** as well.
 We'll slowly be dropping